istrope/Variant_Pipeline/README.md

 6. references + databases (reference assembly, funcotater database, gnomAD germline AF only file)

 ## Snakemake
-This pipeline utilizes snakemake for workflow management and provided is usage analysis
+This pipeline utilizes snakemake for workflow management and provided is usage analysis <br>
+<p> This pipeline takes all files in a fastq directory, maps the files, call variants with two methods and lastly will annotate the overlapping calls. <br>
+Bam files can be provided instead of fastq to skip mapping step</p>
 ### Specify File Locations
 optional if installed to PATH: gatk,bwa,samtools,bcftools
 ```
 python config.py \
+   --fastq_dir /path/to/fastqs \
     --bwa /path/to/bwa \
     --samtools /path/to/samtools \
     --bcftools /path/to/bcftools \